 In 1995, Playworks Founder Jill Vialet got an earful from a principal she was visiting in Oakland, California.
 Rather than recess being a happy, playful time for the kids, the principal lamented that it had become the most chaotic period of the school day, with kids getting hurt, getting into trouble and getting left out.
 In that moment Jill saw an opportunity to change recess, to make it a positive and productive time for all kids.
 In 1996, Jill founded Playworks.
 In 2011, Playworks began serving three schools in Arizona.
-Today our program has expanded to serve 28 schools, impacting nearly 20,000 children daily.
+Today our program has expanded to serve 50 schools and organizations, impacting nearly 35,000 children daily.

 Principals tell us that nearly all discipline-related problems in school occur during lunch and recess.
 Instead of going back to class energized and ready to learn, the kids return to class upset and unable to focus.